Entanglement distribution via satellite: an evaluation of competing protocols assuming realistic free-space optical channels: Protocols

 One of the key use cases for satellite-mediated entanglement distribution is one where the central satellite is used to mediate the exchange of entangled resources between two ground stations which are spatially separated by a large distance \cite{liao_satellite--ground_2017, ren_ground--satellite_2017}.
 We therefore consider now a network consisting of two ground stations, Alice and Bob, each communicating with the intermediary low-Earth orbit (LEO) satellite operated by Charlie via an atmospheric free-space optical channel (Fig. \ref{fig:protocol_diagrams}.a.i, b.i).
 While the overall structure of the relay and distribution protocols remains the same (Fig. \ref{fig:protocol_diagrams}.a.ii, b.ii) as in the triple-satellite network, the channels $\E_A$, $\E_B$ now become asymmetric, anisotropic fading channels with transmission profiles governed by the geometrical and physical characteristics of the propagation path through the atmosphere.
 We model this by defining the stochastic channels

 Here $T^\text{atm}(\eta)$ is the probability density function describing the likelihood that the transmission of a state from e.g. Alice to Charlie will experience transmissivity $\eta$.

 The properties of $T^\text{atm}(\eta)$ are dependent on a variety of conditions.
 Most important is whether the optical path propagates downwards or upwards through the atmosphere, corresponding to a downlink or uplink channel respectively.
 Other factors include the size of the initial Gaussian profile of the beam; the size of the receiving aperture; the length scales and structure properties of turbulent effects in the atmosphere; environmental factors such as weather and ambient light and the distance and angle of the propagation path.
-Section \ref{sec:atmos_channels} details the procedure used to compute $T^\text{atm}$ from these properties.
+Appendix \ref{sec:atmos_channels} details the procedure used to compute $T^\text{atm}$ and the assumptions made while performing the simulations; we obtain simulated data describing the loss profiles of the uplink and downlink atmospheric channels for a LEO satellite orbiting at 500 km for zenith angles of $\theta = 0^\circ, 10^\circ, 20^\circ$ and $30^\circ$.